Early access programs: how real-world data capture helps regulatory approval

 Originally featured on Pharmaceutical Technology.

 While clinical trials can prove that a medical product is safe and effective in a controlled environment, the vital data for how a new medicine will perform in the real world is often lacking.
-We learn more about the connection between real-world data capture and early access programs, and the role this plays in the approval of life-improving medicines.
+Learn more about the connection between real-world data capture and early access programs, and the role this plays in the approval of life-improving medicines.

 Real-world data (RWD) capture is becoming increasingly important in pharmaceutical decision-making.
 Manufacturers and physicians are using RWD to gain a better understanding of how patients respond to treatments outside of the clinical trial space.
 Additionally, regulators are more widely accepting RWD as evidence of the safety and effectiveness of new drug applications.